medialab/xan/docs/cookbook/dataviz.md

 This document is a showcase & guide to data visualisation in the terminal using the [`xan`](https://github.com/medialab/xan) command line tool.

+It is often overlooked because `xan` is first and foremost a very performant tabular data processing tool, but it can also render a large variety of typical data visualizations directly in your terminal.
+This ultimately means you never have to leave it to explore the data you mangle.

+I say "comfort" and I mean it ;). `xan` will have processed and rendered your data in the terminal long before you are able to spin up your Jupyter instance and import `pandas` & `matplotlib`.
+No cruft.
+No distraction.
+Just raw insights.
+Like it's still 1970 and all you have is ASCII art, but with ✨colors✨ and Unicode ([braille](https://en.wikipedia.org/wiki/Braille_ASCII) characters are a godsend).

 <!-- TODO: grid view, automagic using imagemacick convert, or gif? -->
 <!-- TODO: how to save -->
 <!-- TODO: layout gif -->